How to Use Expanders and Gates to Reduce Audio Background Noise in DaVinci Resolve

 Using a Noise Gate in Fairlight (Fan and CPU)

 The first thing you’ll notice when you switch from expander to gate is that even with same default settings, the audio is being treated vary differently.
-Take a at both figure 1 and 2 and you’ll notice the audio signal when using the gate has a more dramatic fall off.
+Take a look at both figure 1 and 2 and you’ll notice the audio signal when using the gate has a more dramatic fall off.
 This change is caused by the ratio no longer having an impact.

 Figure 2.
 Fairlight Gate